MadDinosaur/ISEP-RCOMP/doc/sprint1/1191430/README.md

 ===========================================
 ## Building 2:

+Regarding the graphs shown in the images, I decided to represent the route of the cables instead of representing them all numerically.

+It is represented 2 types of routes, route through the ground and route through the air, since to connect the cable to the access point it is necessary that it reaches the ceiling.

 ## Ground Floor:

 Room 20.1 is considered a storage room so there is no need to put any type of outlet there, as well as the bathrooms and corridors.

 I decided to place the IC in room 20.2 because it is closer to the celling cable passageway and to the entrance, giving the possibility to access the next floor reducing the need for fiber optic cable type monomode.

-Also I placed the HC with the same purpose, closest to the IC reducing the need for fiber optic cable type multimode.
+Also I placed the HC next to the IC with the same purpose, reducing the need for fiber optic cable type multimode.

 I also decided to place consolidation points in all rooms to reduce the size of the cable used and the load overload.